vj11099/JWT-NodeJS-Express/README.md

 ## Introduction

 This project implements a simple JWT (JSON Web Token) authentication system using MongoDB, Express, and Node.js (MEN) stack.
 It provides endpoints for user signup, login, logout, and retrieving a list of items (accessible only when authenticated).
+Currently the code is not polished.
+Will be updated shortly

 ## Installation